-Continue to invest in planned capital maintenance (including any required AODA improvements) at the Sir Winston Churchill Pool and invest in the expansion of this facility to comprise new non-aquatic, indoor community uses.
-The range of uses should be identified in consultation with the community and other programming synergies with the proposed public school.
+Continue to invest in planned capital maintenance at the Sir Winston Churchill Pool and invest in the expansion of this facility to comprise new non-aquatic, indoor community uses.
+The range of uses should be identified in consultation with the community and other programming synergies with the adjacent public school.